-UTPD employs 60 state certified police officers on the Knoxville campus.
+UTPD is authorized for 62 state certified police officer positions.
 Police Officers receive a minimum of 420 hours of basic police training through a Tennessee Peace Officer Standards and Training-certified (POST) training academy, within their first six months of employment.
 Upon completion of the basic academy, officers are assigned to field training officers and must complete 320 hours of additional field training.